CrispNCrispy/Blockchain_Project/README.md

 ### Example of invoking a transaction - Transaction 1, registration of patient on the blockchain
 - Go to Inner_Circle/application/Patient.
 Terminal command (if inside Inner_Circle folder): cd application/patient
-- Run the npm install command to download all the packages and dependencies.
+- Run the npm install command to download all the packages and dependencies (No need if node_modules folder already exists in the application directory).
 Terminal command: npm install
 - Run the enrollAdmin.js file to obtain admin wallet credentials (certificate and private key).
 Terminal command: node enrollAdmin.js
 - Run the registerUser.js file to obtain user 1 wallet credentials (certificate and private key).
 Terminal Command: node registerUser.js
 - Run the first transaction application.
 Terminal Command: node Transactions/RegisterPatient.js